stevenrobertson/sd-docs/report/filtering2.md

 When rendering flames, there are two kinds of artifacts that need to be minimized in order to create more visually attactive flames: aliasing and noise.
-While these two problems and their solutions are related, we will need to approach them with different techniques.
-We will address both of these problems and their solutions in more detail in the following sections.
+While these two problems and their solutions are related, they will need to be approached with different techniques.
+The problems and their solutions are discussed in more detail below.

 ## Aliasing